 2026 Women's T20 World Cup

-10th edition of Women's T20 World Cup From Wikipedia, the free encyclopedia
+Tenth edition of the ICC Women's T20 World Cup From Wikipedia, the free encyclopedia

-The 2026 ICC Women's T20 World Cup will be the tenth edition of the Women's T20 World Cup, scheduled to be hosted by the England and Wales Cricket Board.
+The 2026 ICC Women's T20 World Cup was the tenth edition of the ICC Women's T20 World Cup and was hosted by the England and Wales Cricket Board from 12 June to 5 July 2026.
 England had previously hosted the inaugural competition in 2009.
-A total of twelve teams will compete in 33 matches across seven venues.
+A total of twelve teams competed in 33 matches across seven venues in England.

 Dates12 June – 5 July 2026